ayeressian/db-viewer-component/README.md

 # Known issues

-It doesn't work as expected on chrome and safari mobile.
-On browser zoomed in state (Ctrl +/-) it doesn't render properly.
+On browser zoomed in state (Ctrl +/-) moving tables works incorectlly on chrome and safari.
+See [this](https://stackoverflow.com/questions/56820857/incorrect-value-of-click-event-layerx-on-svg-foreignobject-element).
-I am working toward solving this issues.
+Touch events integration is WIP.

 # db-viewer-component